 - Estimated duration of the disabling condition

 It is also helpful to know any adverse side effects caused by medication and recommendations for accommodations.
 The documentation should be recent enough to identify current limitations.
-Additional documentation may be requested to verify the need for continued services after the estimated duration of the condition has expired.
+Office of Disability Services may request additional documentation to verify the need for continued services after the estimated duration of the condition has expired.

 Students with temporary disabilities may want to meet with a Disability Coordinator to discuss: